We do NOT provide the following services:

 - Adding or removing registered owners

-Visit Fictitious Business Name Fees to download applications and view filing fees.
+Visit Fictitious Business Name Fees to view filing options and fees.

 These examples are intended to assist you in completing the Fictitious Business Name application and is not intended to provide exact legal definitions under California law or to supplant the need to consult an attorney.
 Our staff is prohibited from rendering legal advice or assistance ( Govt.
 Code §24004 ).
 You may wish to consult an attorney or an accountant.